feltech/OpenAssetIO/doc/decisions/DR016-One-to-many-result-paging.md

 Avoiding conflating batching and pagination simplifies manager plugin implementations.

+Whilst we may miss out on some theoretical performance, we have been unable to find any real-world examples showing this sort of batched-page optimization.

 A cursor object maximises future extensibility, where new functionality can be added without further polluting the `Manager`/`ManagerInterface` class.

-Whilst we may miss out on some theoretical performance, we have been unable to find any real-world examples showing this sort of batched-page optimization.
+They also naturally capture arbitrary state that the manager may wish to store as part of the ongoing query.

 Cursor objects also reflect the most common programmatic approach to paging through the results of a database query, presenting a familiar